kaboomshebang/kbsb-birth-certificate/README.md

 # kbsb-birth-certificate

-An Ethereum/Solidity smart contract that marks the birthday of Kaboom Shebang.
+An Ethereum/Solidity smart contract that functions as a birth certificate for Kaboom Shebang.

 Resources:
 https://github.com/crytic/building-secure-contracts